iobis/bioeco-prototyping/portal.md

 ### Frontend

 The new frontend will be based on the existing React app.
-Functionality for viewing data coverage needs to be added.
+Functionality for viewing data coverage is not implemented in the current portal and will need to be added.